 Editor's note: Following aspects are either missing or not yet determined otherwise:

+- Measurement Uncertainties and Test Tolerances are FFS for power class 1, 2 and 4.

 - Measurement grid for PC2/4 in Annex M.4 is TBD.

 - The testability of this test case is pending further analysis on relaxation of the requirement for other than Band n257.